xcart/xcart-docs/_pages/kb_en/setting_up_x-cart_5_environment/redirect_http_to_https.md

 where `/login.php` should be substituted with the path of the page.

-### Redirect all http:// pages to https:// except one
+### Redirect All http:// Pages to https:// Except One

 ```
 RewriteEngine On